JuliaData/DataFrames.jl/design_details.md

 Using these, we can naturally convert between types:

-	dv = DataVec([1.0, 2.0])
+	dv = DataArray([1.0, 2.0])

 	dataint(dv)

-In the opposite direction, we sometimes want to create arbitrary length `DataVec`'s that have a specific type before we insert values:
+In the opposite direction, we sometimes want to create arbitrary length `DataVector`'s that have a specific type before we insert values:

-	dv = DataVec(Float64, 5)
+	dv = DataArray(Float64, 5)

 	dv[1] = 1

-`DataVec`'s created in this way have `NA` in all entries.
-If you instead wish to initialize a `DataVec` with standard initial values, you can use one of several functions:
+`DataArray`'s created in this way have `NA` in all entries.
+If you instead wish to initialize a `DataArray` with standard initial values, you can use one of several functions:

-* dvzeros()
+* datazeros()
-* dvones()
+* dataones()
-* dvfalses()
+* datafalses()
-* dvtrues()
+* datatrues()

 Like the similar functions in Julia's Base, we can specify the length and type of these initialized vectors:

-	dv = dvzeros(5)
+	dv = datazeros(5)
-	dv = dvzeros(Int64, 5)
+	dv = datazeros(Int64, 5)

-	dv = dvones(5)
+	dv = dataones(5)
-	dv = dvones(Int64, 5)
+	dv = dataones(Int64, 5)

-	dv = dvfalses(5)
+	dv = datafalses(5)

-	dv = dvtrues(5)
+	dv = datatrues(5)

-# The PooledDataVec Type
+# The PooledDataVector Type

 _TO BE FILLED IN_

 # The DataFrame Type

-While `DataVec`'s are a very powerful tool for dealing with missing data, they only bring us part of the way towards representing real-world data in Julia.
+While `DataVector`'s are a very powerful tool for dealing with missing data, they only bring us part of the way towards representing real-world data in Julia.
 The final missing data structure is a tabular data structure of the sort used in relational databases and spreadsheet software.

 To represent these kinds of tabular data sets, the DataFrames package provides the `DataFrame` type.
 The `DataFrame` type is a new Julian composite type with just two fields:

 * `columns`: A Julia `Vector{Any}`, each element of which will be a single column of the tabular data.
-The typical column is of type `DataVec{T}`, but this is not strictly required.
+The typical column is of type `DataVector{T}`, but this is not strictly required.
 * `colindex`: An `Index` object that allows one to access entries in the columns using both numeric indexing (like a standard Julian `Array`) or key-valued indexing (like a standard Julian `Dict`).
 The details of the `Index` type will be described later; for now, we just note that an `Index` can easily be constructed from any array of `ByteString`'s.
 This array is assumed to specify the names of the columns.
 For example, you might create an index as follows: `Index(["ColumnA", "ColumnB"])`.

 In the future, we hope that there will be many different types of `DataFrame`-like constructs.
 But all objects that behave like a `DataFrame` will behave according to the following rules that are enforced by an `AbstractDataFrame` protocol:

 * A DataFrame-like object is a table with `M` rows and `N` columns.
 * Every column of a DataFrame-like object has its own type.
-This heterogeneity of types is the reason that a DataFrame cannot simply be represented using a matrix of `DataVec`'s.
+This heterogeneity of types is the reason that a DataFrame cannot simply be represented using a matrix of `DataVector`'s.
 * Each columns of a DataFrame-like object is guaranteed to have length `M`.
 * Each columns of a DataFrame-like object is guaranteed to be capable of storing an `NA` value if one is ever inserted.
-NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVec`'s or whether the columns should only be converted to `DataVec`'s if an `NA` is introduced by an assignment operation._
+NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVector`'s or whether the columns should only be converted to `DataVector`'s if an `NA` is introduced by an assignment operation._

 # Constructing DataFrame's

 Now that you understand what a `DataFrame` is, let's build one:

-	df_columns = {dvzeros(5), dvfalses(5)}
+	df_columns = {datazeros(5), datafalses(5)}
 	df_colindex = Index(["A", "B"])

 	df = DataFrame(df_columns, df_colindex)